-There were all manner of offerings from Seiko, Citizen, Bulova and Tissot, and although some of the prices are creeping upwards for the more specialised offerings, there are still bargains to be had – the Bulova Oceanographer 666 (water-resistant to 666 feet) is a reissue of the ‘Devil Diver’, complete with vintage Bulova logo placed squarely at 12 o’clock.
+There was all manner of offerings from Seiko, Citizen, Bulova and Tissot, and although some of the prices are creeping upwards for the more specialised offerings, there are still bargains to be had – the Bulova Oceanographer 666 (water-resistant to 666 feet) is a reissue of the ‘Devil Diver’, complete with vintage Bulova logo placed squarely at 12 o’clock.

 We’re big fans of Citizen, they seem to combine all the right ingredients to make watches work, and work well, with the introduction of the Titanium version of the Promaster Diver, they’ve extended their range further, and produced something that is rugged, comfortable, stylish and relatively cheap – this will definitely be a winner.